sachinmaur/Image-Segmentation-Using-MobileNetV2/README.md

 # Image Segmentation Using MobileNetV2

-## Author
-**Sachin Maurya**

-## Abstract
-This project presents a deep learning-based approach for binary image segmentation using **MobileNetV2** as the encoder and a custom decoder.
-Two models were developed and evaluated:

-- **Model 1**: Frozen encoder with trainable decoder.
-- **Model 2**: Fine-tuned encoder with trainable decoder.

-A dataset of **900 training images** and **379 test images**, along with their corresponding segmentation masks, was used for training and evaluation.
-The models were evaluated using key performance metrics:

-- **Intersection over Union (IoU)**
-- **Dice Score**

-Results indicate that **Model 2 outperforms Model 1**, achieving superior accuracy and generalization.

----

 ## Introduction
 Image segmentation is a fundamental task in computer vision, where each pixel in an image is classified as either part of the foreground (region of interest) or the background.
 Applications of segmentation include: